Review:

 Key Features

-- Separation from other branches of government
+- Separation of powers

-- Freedom from political pressure
+- Freedom from external influence

 - Protection of individual rights